hakeem-amsagguine/linux/Documentation/driver-api/ntb.rst

 ------------------------------------

-The MSI test client serves to test and debug the MSI library which allows for passing MSI interrupts across NTB memory windows.
+The MSI test client serves to test and debug the MSI library which allows for passing MSI interrupts across NTB memory linux.
 The test client is interacted with through the debugfs filesystem:

 * *debugfs*/ntb\_msi\_test/*hw*/